bibleexchange/courses/poetry/en/411_ecclesiastes_chapter-12.md

-# Chapter 12 (Description of old age and the Preacher's Conclusion)
+# Description of old age and the conclusion (chapter 12)

 ## Description of old age (v.
 1-7)